2025–26 Tax Year · ATO Rates

 What is the Medicare Levy?

 The Medicare Levy is a 2% tax on your taxable income that funds Australia's public health system.
-Most residents pay this.
-There is a low-income threshold below which it is reduced or waived, and a Medicare Levy Surcharge (an extra 1–1.5%) applies if your income exceeds $93,000 and you don't have private hospital cover.
+Most residents pay it.
+There is a low-income shading-in formula, and a Medicare Levy Surcharge (an extra 1%–1.5%) applies if your income exceeds the single-person threshold (around $97,000 for 2025–26) and you don't have private hospital cover.

 What is HECS/HELP and when do I repay it?

-HECS-HELP is a government loan for university fees.
-Repayments are compulsory once your income exceeds the minimum threshold (~$54,435 in 2025–26).
-The repayment rate scales from 1% up to 10% depending on your income.
+HECS-HELP is a government loan for university and approved vocational fees.
+Compulsory repayments start once your income exceeds the minimum threshold ($54,435 in 2025–26).
+The repayment rate scales from 1% to 10% as income rises.
 Repayments are made through your tax return or PAYG withholding.
+Since 2024 legislation, the annual indexation on your accumulated debt is the lower of CPI and the Wage Price Index.

 What is the Low Income Tax Offset (LITO)?